otrv4/otrv4/otrv4.md

 when they expire.
 These new values replace the old ones.
 Take into account, however, that user profiles and prekey profiles will have an overlapp period of extra validity, so they can be used when a delayed encrypted offline messages arrive.
-After its extra validity time ends, they must be securely deleted from storage.
+After this extra validity time ends, they must be securely deleted from storage.

 The combination of one User Profile, one Prekey Profile and one Prekey message